fjvallarino/monomer/tasks.md

   - Move Helper to Common?
 No.
   - Rename globalKeys to widgetKeyMap
   - Add context button in wenv/config (similar to main button)
+  - Check text vertical centering (Tutorial 03).
+    - The image had a shadow at the bottom which made it asymmetric

 Next
-  - Check text vertical centering (Tutorial 03).
   - Check label ellipsis in Tutorial01.
+  - Should fitTextToRect be fitTextToSize?
+  - Add lineHeight to TextStyle
+  - Add onEnter/onLeave/onBtnPress/onBtnRelease to box
   - Document themes and how widgets use them.
   - Linux build
   - Windows build